wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-turret.rst

 Perform the following:

 1. Set :math:`K_p`, :math:`K_i`, :math:`K_d`, and :math:`K_v` to zero.
 2. Increase :math:`K_p` until the mechanism responds to a sudden change in setpoint by moving sharply to the new position.
-If the controller oscillates around the setpoint, reduce `K_p` until it stops.
+If the controller oscillates too much around the setpoint, reduce `K_p` until it stops.
 3. Increase :math:`K_d` to reduce the amount of "lag" when the controller tries to track a smoothly moving setpoint (reminder: click and drag the turret's directional indicator to move it smoothly).
 If the controller starts to oscillate, reduce `K_d` until it stops.

 .. raw:: html